Written by

 Early Graduation Possibilities

 Some students graduate early through advanced coursework, summer classes, and dual enrollment programs.
-These accelerated paths allow motivated students to complete requirements faster by combining regular classes with additional academic opportunities and credit-by-examination options.
+These accelerated paths enable motivated students to complete their requirements more quickly by combining regular classes with additional academic opportunities and credit-by-examination options.

 Delayed Graduation Scenarios